 Before appointing or putting forward a person as a candidate for election, the Company conducts appropriate background and reference checks on the relevant person.
-Prior to any director's election or re-election by shareholders, the Board includes details of the director's background in the notice of meeting and the Annual Report relevant to a decision on whether or not to elect or re-elect a director.
+Prior to any director's election or re-election by shareholders, the Board includes details of the director's background in the notice of meeting relevant to a decision on whether or not to elect or re-elect a director.